-A pharmaceutical manufacturer in India received a Warning Letter from the US-American FDA in December due to deficiencies in the areas of maintenance/cleanliness, OOS and data integrity.
-Read more here.
+A US-American pharmaceutical manufacturer of OTC solutions and suppositories has received a Warning Letter from the US-American FDA due to non-executed repairs and deficiencies in cleaning and laboratory testing.

 The Medicines and Healthcare products Regulatory Agency (MHRA) has published a list of temporary regulatory flexibilities on good distribution practices (GDP) that will be allowed to address the current exceptional circumstances during the coronavirus (COVID-19) outbreak.

 The topic data integrity raises a multitude of questions.
 Current questions are addressed in a loose sequence of News.
 Question 7: How to handle Legacy Systems if no audit trail is available or a "user login" is not possible?